 Rent a scooter in Bali

 This is always the option we go for when we are in Bali.
 It’s not only super affordable but it allows you to have complete freedom to go wherever you want and see everything you want on your Bali itinerary.
 You can Scooter hire Ubud or Canggu, basically anywhere you decide to rent a scooter from will cost the same depending on how long you rent for, daily rates range from 50,000 – 60,000 IDR.
 Check out a start to finish guide on how to rent a scooter in Bali.

 Hire a driver in Bali

 If you are only going from Canggu to Ubud I don’t suggest this option but if you are going to take a trip there and explore for the day this might be an option for you.
 Hiring a driver in Bali is normally done for a daily rate of 400,000 – 600,000 IDR for 6 hours.
-This would be a great option for you if you are traveling with a big group and want to see all the Bali hidden gems like the twin lakes and Wanagiri Hidden Hill.
+This would be a great option for you if you are traveling with a big group and want to see all the Bali hidden gems like the twin lakes, Wanagiri Hidden Hill or the Munduk area.

 Rent a car in Bali

 Although this is an option and a very affordable one, we do not suggest this at all!
 Driving a car here can be very difficult and more trouble than anything.
 You do have a choice to do this at the airport for as little as $17 a day.
 Proceed with caution and be warned that driving here is already difficult on a scooter, let alone in a full-sized car.